EndsOfTheEarth/QueryLite/Documentation.md

 ## Custom Functions

+Custom functions can be creating a class that inherits from Function<> of NFunction (For nullable return type).

 Here is an example of how to create and use a custom sql function.

 Define a custom string length function in C#: